duckietown-udem/udem-fall19-public/notebooks/hw-02-pure-pursuit-control.md

 ### Visualization and Debugging

 We've recently changed the workflow for viewing the output to avoid having to use X. Now, we are going to use `noVNC`.
 In your browser, enter the url `http://localhost:6901/vnc.html`, which will bring you to a login page.
-The password is `vncpassword`.
+The password is `quackquack`.

 Once inside, you have a standard GUI environment.
 From here, you can launch windows inside the browser.
 Under "Applications" in the top left you can open a terminal.
 In the terminal, you can run `rqt_image_view` just like before and choose an output to view.